nuxeo/nuxeo-java-client/README.md

 The main exception manager for the `nuxeo-java-client` is `org.nuxeo.client.internals.spi.NuxeoClientException` and contains:

-- The http error status code (666 for internal errors)
+- The HTTP error status code (666 for internal errors)

 - An info message